mipsbuster/yb-mulitregion-aws-cloudformation/README.md

 first example is deploy the server node in manual mode for 3 nodes in each region.
 A total of 6 nodes. scripts needs to be expanded to include region 3

 Second example deploy platform then deploy a multi-region cluster using the config in platform

+## Validation

+validation steps for Cloudformation templates

+- ping hosts in different regions
+- ssh to other nodes
+- run yb-admin for info

+## Summary